-Rentals paid under operating leases are charged to the Comprehensive Income and Expenditure Statement as an expense of the services benefitting from use of the leased property, plant or equipment.
+8.4 Rentals paid under operating leases are charged to the Comprehensive Income and Expenditure Statement as an expense of the services benefitting from use of the leased property, plant or equipment.
 Charges are made on a straight-line basis over the life of the lease; even if this does not match the pattern of payments (e.g. there is a rent-free period at the commencement of the lease).

-The Authority as Lessor
+The Authority as Lessor (Operating Leases)

-Operating Leases

-Where the Authority grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
+- 8.5 Where the Authority grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
 Rental income is credited to the relevant service (Other Operating Expenditure) line in the Comprehensive Income and Expenditure Statement.
-Rental income is recognised on a straight-line basis over the life of the lease; even if this does not match the pattern of payments (e.g. there is a rent-free period at the commencement of the lease).
+Rental income is recognised on a straight-line basis over the life of the lease; even if this does not match the pattern of payments (e.g. there is a rent-free period at the commencement of the lease). - 8.6 The Authority is continuing its preparations for the proposed implementation of IFRS16 on 1 April 2024 which will change the approach towards accounting for lease arrangements, but whilst there is an option to adopt the standard early, the Authority is not proposing to do this when preparing the 2023/24 accounts.

-9. Employee Benefits
+9 Employee Benefits